jorrel1230/NeuralCar/README.md

 - Click Restart Button to start a new generation of cars based on currently saved network as parent.

-- Click Human/Robot Icon in top-right to switch between User control and AI control.
+- Click Human/Robot Icon in top-right to switch between User control and Network control.
 Restart to initiate changes.

 ![image](https://github.com/user-attachments/assets/4fd457bd-5444-46a4-83cc-20b42857b314)